DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 ## Canvas: Parties and a Great View

-![Canvas as it looked throughout 2012 and 2013.
-Picture: Tanja Sihvonen.](media/image8.png)

 As was the case with many elements of the Volkskrant building, Canvas was a result of chance combined with some initial good selection.
 Thijs Timmers was barely out of art school when he started looking for a